-Project Reconnect is a new shelter diversion and rapid-exit program for unaccompanied adults.
-The program is not for everyone.
-In fact, Project Reconnect will serve up to 1,000 individuals a year who are 18 and over and fit one of the following profiles:
+Project Reconnect is a shelter diversion and rapid-exit program for unaccompanied adults experiencing homelessness who are 18 years of age and over and meet one of the following criteria:

-- New Arrivals: Those who present at low-barrier shelters for at least one week but have no prior documentation of homelessness in HMIS;
+- New Arrivals to Low Barrier Shelter: Those who present at low-barrier shelters for at least one week but have no prior documentation of homelessness in HMIS;

-- Non-Recent Returners: individuals who return to a low-barrier shelter for at least a week, after an extended absence from the shelter (e.g. at least one month);
+- Non-Recent Returners: Individuals who return to a low-barrier shelter for a least a week, after an extended absence from shelter (e.g. at least one month);

-- Transitioning from System Involvement: individuals who are transitioning from jail/prison, or are aging out of the foster care system without housing supports in place
+- Transitioning from System Involvement: Individuals who are transitioning from jail/prison, or are aging out of foster care system without housing supports in place;

 - Family Engaged: Individuals who demonstrate a willingness and ability to connect with friends and family.